Are Facebook users better off after its $5 billion fine?

 "Facebook has surveillance at the core of its business model, which is the monetization of data profiles about humans and about human social interaction," he said.
 "Far too many companies are making money off of Facebook and the data economy in general for there to be fundamental change."

-FTC's ruling fell along partisan lines, with its three Republican commissioners voting in favor of the $5 billion fine and other actions and the two Democrats dissenting because they wanted tougher restrictions and penalties.
+FTC's ruling fell along partisan lines, with its three Republican commissioners voting in favor of the punitive actions, including the $5 billion fine, which goes to the U.S. Treasury's general fund.
+The two Democrats dissented because they wanted tougher restrictions and penalties.
 Republicans argued they couldn't have done much more without a difficult legal battle.

 While the commissioners disagreed on how to penalize Facebook, the FTC's formal legal complaint makes clear what is at stake for users and outlines years of deception following a 2012 FTC consent order that was supposed to curb Facebook's privacy abuses.